sagecodes/intro-machine-learning-old/README.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love technology!
-I'm currently learning more about how to build AI and VR projects (I can't wait to do a workshop round these topics)!
+Currently learning more about Deep Learning and Computer Vision(Can't wait to do a workshop on it)!

 *caveat* I'm not an Galvanize instructor, they're much better at teaching than I am! :D